SkyrayLabs/Skyray/README.md

 ## Documentation

-Documentation is not yet available, please refer [prototypes](https://github.com/bixuehujin/skyray/tree/master/proto) of all classes.
+Documentation is not yet available, please refer [here](https://github.com/bixuehujin/skyray/tree/master/proto) for prototype of all classes.

 ## Participating